 Kangaskoski is located near the state border

-Kangaskoski Dam was be demolished in 2021
+Kangaskoski Dam was demolished in 2021

 On-line camera for observing fish in Kangaskoski in October 2019